 Myrtle Beach is jam-packed with teen-friendly activities.
 The boardwalk stretches for over a mile and features a carnival-like atmosphere with souvenir shops, arcades and rides like the 187-foot-tall Myrtle Beach SkyWheel.
 Peaches Corner, an institution here since 1937, is beloved for its root beer floats and foot-long hot dogs that are first deep-fried, and then grilled – something that’s sure to please kids, and adults, of all ages.
 The walkway has become the hub of activity in Myrtle Beach, hosting live entertainment on summer nights like bagpipers, stilt walkers and jugglers as well as a weekly fireworks display.
 Many of the area golf courses let teenagers under 16 play for free too, with a paying adult, and mini-golf can be found just about everywhere you look.

 Orlando is one of America’s most popular family vacation destinations, and a place everyone should really experience at least once, particularly Walt Disney World.
-The iconic theme park offers delights for kids and adults of all ages, and teens tend to especially enjoy rides like the Rock n’ Roller Coaster, Expedition Everest and Kali River Rapids.
-Universal Studios, with its 3D Spiderman experience and Incredible Hulk Coaster is sure to please too.
-And, when the weather gets a little too hot and sticky, you’ll find an abundance of water parks to cool off and splash around in.
-Orlando also has a lot of budget hotels and cheap eats, making it a bit easier to manage financially.
+The iconic theme park offers delights for kids and adults of all ages, and teens tend to especially enjoy fun rides.
+Universal Studios, with its 3D Spiderman experience and Incredible Hulk Coaster, is sure to please too.
+And, when the weather gets a little too hot and sticky, you’ll find an abundance of water parks and natural springs in the Central Florida area.

 Wisconsin Dells, often referred to as the “Water Park Capital of the World,” is home to America’s largest water park, Noah’s Ark.
 It offers a practically overwhelming array of aquatic rides, including two wave pools, a surfing simulator and 51 slides.
 Scorpion’s Tail, a favorite for its heart-pounding thrills in the water, propels riders down a nearly vertical slide into an inclined loop.
 There are few teens who would be grumpy about that!
 But this region offers a lot more than water parks, including the chance to take a zipline tour, hike at Devil’s Lake, go fishing and even enjoy a true rarity, a double feature at the Big Sky Twin Drive-In Theater.